jschaf/pggen/README.md

   even the simplest CRUD queries.
 Use [gorm] or any of alternatives listed at [awesome Go ORMs].

-- You use database other than Postgres. pggen only supports Postgres. [sqlc], a similar tool which inspired pggen, has early support for MySQL.
+- You use a database other than Postgres. pggen only supports Postgres. [sqlc], a similar tool which inspired pggen, has early support for MySQL.

 - You want an active-record pattern where models have methods like `find`, `create`, `update`, and `delete`. pggen only generates code for queries you